iconsumeplutonium/flight-sim-test/README.md

 #### Project Files

 This project was written in C# in version 2020.3.12f1 of the Unity engine.
-To install this project, unzip the folder and add the `Procedural Biome Generation` folder to your Unity projects folder.
+To install this project, unzip the folder and add the `FlightSim` folder to your Unity projects folder.
 Then, simply open it in Unity by hitting `Add` in Unity Hub.